kdzmcqn/kdzmcqn.github.io/README.md

 ## License
-The following directories and their contents are Copyright Tom Preston-Werner.
-You may not reuse anything therein without my permission:
+The following directories and their contents are Copyright Leandro Lapeña You may not reuse anything therein without my permission:

 * \_posts/